SudoMaker/refurbish/README.md

 # Refurbish

-A Hot Module Replacement (HMR) plugin for [rEFui](https://github.com/SudoMaker/refui) components in Rollup and Vite projects.
+A Hot Module Replacement (HMR) plugin for [rEFui](https://github.com/SudoMaker/refui) components in Rollup, Vite, Webpack, and Rspack projects.

 ## Features

 - 🔥 Hot Module Replacement for rEFui components
-- 🚀 Works with both Rollup and Vite
+- 🚀 Works with Rollup, Vite, Webpack, and Rspack
 - 📦 Zero configuration for most use cases
 - 🎯 Supports JSX, TSX, and MDX files by default
 - ⚡ Development-only injection (automatically skipped in production builds)